ericuntzz/CaptureInsight.io/replit.md

 # CaptureInsight - Full Stack Application

 ## Overview
-CaptureInsight is a screenshot-based analytics platform designed for marketing managers.
-It facilitates the capture, organization, and AI-powered analysis of data from various sources.
-The platform offers a complete backend infrastructure and aims to provide comprehensive insights to users.
+CaptureInsight is a screenshot-based analytics platform for marketing managers.
+It provides tools for capturing, organizing, and analyzing data from various sources using AI.
+The platform aims to deliver comprehensive insights through a complete backend infrastructure.

 ## User Preferences
 - I want iterative development.